Tito-74/Quotes-App/README.md

 # Quotes
 ## Crerated by
-### Langat Tito Kipkirui
+#### Langat Tito Kipkirui

 ## Description
-This is a platform where one can write quotes for inspiration  and any that bring hope to the life.
+This is a platform where one can write a quote for inspiration  or any that bring hope to life.This platform can be used to encourage people in the society

-## Crerated by
-### Langat Tito Kipkirui

 ## Development server